umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   dpkg-buildpackage

 After sucessfully build of postfix source, we need to go /usr/src directory where the new .deb packages have been created.
+Pick the postfix and postfix-mysql packages and install them like this:

 ::

   cd /usr/src/
-  ls -al
+  dpkg -i postfix_2.9.6-1~12.04.1_amd64.deb postfix-mysql_2.9.6-1~12.04.1_amd64.deb

-The ls command will show you something like this.
+The above command will update the existing postfix package with quota enabled pacakge.

-3.2.
-Set up MySQL database for Virtual Domains and Users
+2. Set up MySQL database for Virtual Domains and Users
 -----------------

 Start the MySQL shell by issuing the following command.
 You'll be prompted to enter the root password for MySQL that you assigned during the initial setup.